Creating & Managing Customer Relationship Management (CRM) in Notion: Expert Guide

 - Templates: Benefit from pre-built CRM templates available in Notion’s template gallery.
 You can also create custom templates to maintain consistency across your projects and teams.

 - Reminders and Notifications: Use Notion’s built-in reminders to receive notifications about upcoming tasks, follow-ups, or important dates linked to your contacts, deals, or organizations.
+Recent updates have improved how reminders integrate with external calendars.

 - Collaboration and Sharing: Share your CRM database with team members for seamless real-time collaboration.
-You can assign tasks, leave comments, and mention teammates to ensure smooth communication across your CRM.
+You can assign tasks, leave comments, and mention teammates using the

 Conclusion

 Notion provides a flexible and customizable platform to effectively create and manage your CRM.
-By planning your database structure, leveraging Notion’s robust features, and incorporating collaboration and automation tools, you can streamline your customer management processes, track deals efficiently, and build strong customer relationships.
+By planning your database structure, leveraging Notion’s robust features, and incorporating collaboration and automation tools, you can streamline customer management processes, track deals efficiently, and build strong customer relationships.
 Accessible from any device, Notion empowers businesses to stay organized, efficient, and customer-centric.